murillo-group/sarkas/docs/documentation/input_file.rst

 The instance ``type`` defines the interaction potential.
 Currently Sarkas supports the following interaction potentials:
 Coulomb, Yukawa, Exact-gradient corrected Yukawa, Quantum Statistical Potentials, Moliere, Lennard-Jones 6-12.
-More info on each of these potential can be found in :doc:`Potentials <../theory/potentials>`.
+More info on each of these potential can be found in `Potentials <./Features_files/potentials.rst>`_.
 Next we define the type of screening we desire.
 The available choices are [`kappa`, `thomas-fermi`, `debye-huckel`, `custom`].
 In our case we chose `kappa` which means that the screening length will be calculated from :math:`\lambda = a_{ws}/\kappa` where :math:`a_{ws}` is the Wigner-Seitz radius and :math:`kappa` is the value of the next attribute `kappa`.